chirpy8/chirpy8.github.io/_posts/2024-07-04-post-Sleigh2.md

 :^instruction is phase=0 & instruction [ prefix=0; phase=1;]  { }
 ```

 In this way, we are able to read the instruction page prefix first, and then proceed to examine the next opcode in combination with knowledge of the current prefix value.
-This helps us deal with instructions that are either one or 2 byte opcodes, and reduce all matching to a single opcode plus a prefix value, which simplifies Sleigh coding.
+This helps us deal with instructions that are either one or two byte opcodes, and reduce all matching to a single opcode plus a prefix value, which simplifies Sleigh coding.
 So for the COMB instruction example earlier in this post, we can apply the matching criteria "prefix=3 & op8=0x10"

 The other major concept we need to address is how to deal with all the different addressing modes for a single instruction.
 A good objective (although not always possible or efficient) is to attempt to code an instruction only once for all possible patterns.
-This means that the code only has to be maintained in one place for bug fixes, etc. Note that this is a design choice only, and it is perfectly acceptable to write a sleigh description for each different address mode.
+This means that the code only has to be maintained in one place for bug fixes, etc. Note that this is a design choice only, and it is perfectly acceptable to write a sleigh description for each different address mode of each instruction.
 As we have seen, instructions often have multiple opcodes, to accommodate multiple addressing modes for specifying target addresses.
 The opcode mappings created by the manufacturer often incorporate patterns that consistently specify the different modes.

 For the HC16, addressing modes include:
 * Immediate 8 bit